 (410) 396-3500, 200 Holliday St.

-Within the Department of Public Works (DPW) there are 10 possible sections which might need to see the project.
+Within the Department of Public Works (DPW) and Department of Transportatoin (DOT) there are 10 possible sections which might need to see the project.

 - Water Engineering (410) 396-1483

 - Waste Water Engineering (410) 396-3694

 - Storm Drain Engineering (410) 396-4700